So, whatās the fixation with ninjas all about? Why am I always saying 'Whatās good, ninjas? š„·' and throwing ninja references everywhere? š„·š„·

 In this process, I began to perceive myself as much more than just a designer, as much more than what I do for work.
 This triggered me to switch from a specialist mindset, which offers a narrow but very specific view and provides only one tool to gauge the world, to a more broad generalist perspective that allows us to explore multiple directions of ourselves.

-Through this awareness, I started to design a vision for my life based on the activities and processes I want to engage in, rather than a checklist of accomplishments.
+Through this awareness, I started to see life as this design, based on a vision of the activities and processes I want to engage in.
+How do I want to spend my days?...rather than a checklist of accomplishments

 what is the experience I want to have of life, not What do I want to achieve in life?